MatthewReid854/reliability/docs/Reliability test duration.rst

 Step 1) Begin with failures = 1.
 This will be iterated later.

-Step 2) Using the function `Repairable_systems.reliability_test_planner <https://reliability.readthedocs.io/en/latest/Reliability%20test%20planner.html>`_, we set CI = 1-consumer_risk, MTBF = MTBF_required to solve for the test_duration that is achieved by this test.
+Step 2) Using the function `Reliability_testing.reliability_test_planner <https://reliability.readthedocs.io/en/latest/Reliability%20test%20planner.html>`_, we set CI = 1-consumer_risk, MTBF = MTBF_required to solve for the test_duration that is achieved by this test.
 This is the test duration required if there was 1 failure which would give the specified MTBF required and specified consumer's risk.

 Step 3) We again use the function Repairable_systems.reliability_test_planner but this time we set MTBF = MTBF_design and use the test_duration as the output from step 2.
 Still keeping failures = 1 we are solving for the CI achieved.
 This is effectively the producer's risk for the given test_duration and number of failures.